Chethandc2014/swagger-wiki/java-jax-rs.md

 #### Changing the listing path

-If your API needs to support `GET` on the root resource, you can re-map the Swagger API listing files wherever you like.There are a couple steps to do this.
+If your API needs to support `GET` on the root resource, you can re-map the Swagger API listing files wherever you like.
+There are a couple steps to do this.

 First, you need to specify what the listing path should be in your APIs: